mayankkapoor/HeatTemplates/README.md

 1. Prepare template config
-1. Create stack
+2. Create stack
-1. Wait for it to finish
+3. Wait for it to finish
-1. Install Spinnaker with Helm

 ### Prepare template config